System/Système D: Improvising Digital Scholarship

 Digital scholarship brings new ideas and novel technologies to the table, and, as a result, unexpected challenges often arise.
 The ability to improvise, therefore, is an essential skill in the digital scholar’s repertoire especially when navigating uncharted waters and searching for innovative solutions.
 Emerging digital scholars are thus driven to connect, engage, and share their accomplishments in order to stimulate the creativity needed to tackle these problems.

 As the field of digital scholarship often slips between the cracks because of its interdisciplinary nature, it is important to provide a space for digital scholars to network, learn, and draw inspiration from ongoing projects.
-Furthermore, the establishment of a dedicated digital scholarship conference will showcase McMaster’s active research community by engaging in the growing momentum of digital scholarship in Canada.
+Furthermore, the establishment of a dedicated digital scholarship conference showcased McMaster’s active research community by engaging in the growing momentum of digital scholarship in Canada.